 San Francisco has a history of being one of the most LBGTQ+ friendly cities in the world.
 It was home to the first openly lesbian-rights organization, and the first openly gay man to be elected to public office.
 San Francisco Pride is one of the oldest and biggest Pride parades in the world.

 Young professionals might want to start their apartment hunt in specific neighborhoods, like SOMA (South of Market) or the Mission.

 And no matter where you live, escaping the urban bustle is fairly easy.
 The city is home to several parks, including Golden Gate Park, which offers miles of hiking and biking trails, as well as the San Francisco Botanical Garden and the California Academy of Sciences.

 Yes, rents can be outrageous, and gentrification in the city has proceeded at a whiplash-inducing pace that isn’t good for anyone.
 But we’re still holding out hope for SF’s long-term future as a great home base for tech entrepreneurs, creatives, and other young professionals.

 Before we move on…

-No matter where you end up living, renters insurance can give you peace of mind if bad stuff happens (like a pipe bursting in your bedroom, or someone pilfering your laptop at the local coffee shop).
+And no matter where you end up living, renters insurance can give you peace of mind if bad stuff happens (like a pipe bursting in your bedroom, or someone pilfering your laptop at the local coffee shop).
 Click below to get a Lemonade Renters quote in just a few minutes.